The Hypertrophy Training Guide: How to Lift for Muscle Size

 What is Hypertrophy Training?

 Muscle hypertrophy means muscle growth, so hypertrophy training is the style of training designed to stimulate muscle growth.
-Some people call it “bodybuilding,” but bodybuilding can involve various other things: dieting, posing, and so on.
-When we’re talking about hypertrophy training, we’re talking purely about training for muscle mass.
+Some people call this style of training “bodybuilding,” but bodybuilding can involve various other things: dieting, posing, and so on.

 - Strength: the bigger your muscles are, the greater their strength potential is.
 That’s why strongmen, powerlifters, and all other types of strength athletes use hypertrophy training to build bigger muscles.